 Well, in this post, I outlined some of the recent changes that have been affecting marketers and what they mean for those who want to succeed.
 I’ve also compiled a list of recommendations for resources that will help you grow as a marketer or a business owner.
 Here’s a sneak peek at what that looks like:

-The world in 2023 – and the skills that go with it
+The future ahead – and the skills that go with it

 I don’t possess a crystal ball – or a black turtle neck, for that matter, which seems to be a requirement for digital futurists.
 I won’t even begin to presume that I can explain the intricate changes in the world around us, much more predict them.
 But what I do is read a lot!
 And over the past few months, I’ve been poring over reports that show the latest changes and what they mean to marketers.